Dick Rowe: Legacy

-His son, Richard Rowe, is a solicitor who went into the music business as a lawyer for CBS Records and then head of their business affairs.
-He was president of SonyATV music publishing (and made the deal to create a joint partnership with Michael Jackson to publish the Beatles catalogue at Sony/ATV when he ran the worldwide publishing division of Sony Music).
+Rowe's son, Richard Rowe, is a solicitor who went into the music business as a lawyer for CBS Records before becoming head of their business affairs.
+He was president of SonyATV Music Publishing (and made the deal to create a joint partnership with Michael Jackson to publish the Beatles catalogue at Sony/ATV when he ran the worldwide publishing division of Sony Music).
 Rowe spent the evening explaining to Jackson why this deal would transform the world of music publishing and give the artists power over their legacy.
-Jackson was interested but when he needed one more reason.
+Jackson was interested, but asked for one more reason to sign.
 Rowe then admitted his father was known as the man who turned the Beatles down.
-Jackson knew the true story and agreed that was cruelly unfair and decided then and there he wanted to make the deal.
-"Let's change history", Jackson said.
-That single deal transformed music publishing forever.
+Jackson agreed this was cruelly unfair and decided to sign the deal.